avanzzzi/hypy/README.md

 ### FreeRDP
 FreeRDP binary must be in path (windows, linux and mac).
 Make sure FreeRDP is working before using hypy or it will not open the session to the virtual machine.

-#### Linux: Your package manager should have freerdp 1.1.* avaiable or compile from source.
+#### Linux: Your package manager should have freerdp 1.1 or higher avaiable.
-#### Mac: When using homebrew, make share to include --HEAD option to get the lastest version (1.1.*) with HyperV support or use macports.
+#### Mac: When using homebrew, make share to include --HEAD option to get the latest version (1.1 or higher) with HyperV support or use macports.
 Either way you will need XCode installed.

-Look into https://github.com/FreeRDP/FreeRDP for more instructions.
+If you need to compile freerdp, look into https://github.com/FreeRDP/FreeRDP for instructions.

 ## Install instructions
 Hypy can be installed with pip